 How to Tie on Waist Beads

-What Do the Colors Signify
+What Do the Colors Signify?

-Waist beads are commonly comprised of colorful wooden, plastic, glass, metal, bone, cowrie, shell, or crystal beads.
+Waist beads are typically composed of colorful wooden, plastic, glass, metal, bone, cowrie, shell, or crystal beads.

-“In Ashanti culture, the color red could represent death or mourning and in Zulu culture red could represent love and passion," says Brie.
-"Some common ones I see are white for purity or innocence, green for life, growth and abundance, red for love and passion.”
+“In Ashanti culture, the color red could represent death or mourning and in Zulu culture, red may represent love and passion," says Brie.
+"Some common ones I see are white representing purity or innocence, green symbolizing life, growth and abundance, and red for love and passion.”

-To name a few more color associations:
+Here’s a few more color associations:

-- Black can signify power
+- Black waist beads signify power

 How to Wear Your Waist beads

 “I can't tell anyone how to wear them, but I do try to educate them on how they are worn in different places on the continent.
 In many cultures, especially in West Africa, it is a taboo to have your waist beads showing.
 Some take it as a sign that you are overtly sexual or maybe even a prostitute."

-Brie continues to elaborate, "But in some other cultures on the continent, it may be more acceptable to have them showing in public.
+Brie continues, "But in some other cultures on the continent, it may be more acceptable to have them showing in public.
 In some traditional cultures waist beads were the only form of covering the women wore, so of course they would have to show.
 There are also different kinds of waist beads.
 Some are ceremonial and meant to be worn outside of the clothing and some are considered private like lingerie only meant to be seen by yourself and your intimate partner.”